yongtang/clamav.js/README.md

 This node.js library is intended to be served as a bridge between a node.js application and the ClamAV antivirus engine.

 The library uses TCP socket (INET) to communicate with ClamAV daemon (clamd) through ClamAV's INSTREAM command.
-To use clamavjs library, use the following:
+To use this library, use the following:

 ```js
 var clamav=require('clamav.js');